 I’ve jumped in to this without giving it any proper thought.
 Whilst I’m not reliant on my smartphone for frivolous things, like social media and games, I am heavily reliant on it as part of my daily workflow and quite frankly, my life.

 Honestly, I’m a little embarrassed as I thought I would be able to last longer than 24 hours.
 But the fact is, I can’t and that’s really sad.
-I suppose I can take solus in fact that I didn’t have to revert to my smartphone for silly reasons, but rather practical ones.
+I suppose I can take solace in fact that I didn’t have to revert to my smartphone for silly reasons, but rather practical ones.

 If I think back to the process of De-Googling my life, I started with the caveat that it needs to be as good as, or better than, anything I currently use.
 I knew I wouldn’t be able to approach this process in the same way, and I was willing to make compromises here.
 But completely changing significant portions of my workflow for products and services that are inferior, is completely pointless in my opinion.